 MSR A decides if authentication is required, e.g. based on the search parameters.

 If authentication and authorisation are required, authentication is done.
-If the consumer is not authenticated or authorised, the next step will not be executed.
-The global search must still be executed.
+If the consumer is not authenticated or authorised, the next step will not be executed, and an error is returned to the consumer.
 MSR A executes the search in its local database.

 MSR A generates a transaction ID for the search.